 Helium

-Helium is a strategic and highly sought-after resource.
+Helium: A strategic and highly sought-after resource

-Why Helium is a strategic resource?
+Why is helium a strategic resource?

 helium production sites limited and concentrated

-A restricted number
+A restricted number of production sites

 Helium production sites are limited and concentrated in a minority of countries, particularly in the United States, Qatar, Algeria, Australia, Russia and Poland.